 3D3 PhD Studentships

-Applicants must indicate their preference in their application.
-It is also possible to suggest a supervisory team with members drawn from two of these universities, although all students will be formally registered at the one in which their Director of Studies is located.
+Please follow links to Falmouth University, Plymouth University or UWE Bristol to find out more about which research areas are supported in each University.
+Applicants must indicate their preferred host institution in their application although it is also possible to suggest a supervisory team with members drawn from two of these universities.
+All students will be formally registered at the one in which their Director of Studies is located.

 Awards are made on the basis of the quality of the application, with no fixed quota assigned to any institution or any of the three main subject areas: digital design, digital media and digital arts (including music and performance).
 Proposals for interdisciplinary research that cross these permeable subject boundaries are very welcome.
 All 3D3 thesis projects must be undertaken through a practice-led research methodology.